 If the AMF determines that the S-NSSAI which has been replaced is available again, the AMF provides the updated alternative NSSAI excluding the S-NSSAI which has been replaced and the corresponding alternative S-NSSAI to the UE during the UE configuration update procedure or during the registration procedure.

 If all the S-NSSAI(s) that were replaced in alternative NSSAI are available again, the AMF provides the alternative NSSAI with Length of Alternative NSSAI contents set to 0 in the UE configuration update procedure or registration procedure.
-The AMF also provides the updated allowed NSSAI and configured NSSAI to the UE.

 NOTE 3: If there is S-NSSAI location validity information for both the S-NSSAI to be replaced and the alternative S-NSSAI, the NS-AoS of the alternative S-NSSAI is the same as or larger than the NS-AoS of the S-NSSAI to be replaced.

 If the UE is in a cell outside the NS-AoS of the replaced S-NSSAI but within the NS-AoS of the alternative S-NSSAI, the AMF provides the updated allowed NSSAI and partially allowed NSSAI excluding the replaced S-NSSAI, if included, in the allowed NSSAI or partially allowed NSSAI during the UE configuration update procedure or during the registration procedure.

+If:

+1) the replaced S-NSSAI is removed from the allowed NSSAI or the partially allowed NSSAI; or

+2) the replaced S-NSSAI is available again,

+and if the alternative S-NSSAI is not part of the subscribed S-NSSAI(s), the AMF shall provide updated allowed NSSAI or partially allowed NSSAI excluding the alternative S-NSSAI and updated configured NSSAI excluding the alternative S-NSSAI to the UE during the UE configuration update procedure or during the registration procedure.